Mye-InfoBank/scRAFIKI/README.md

 <img src="./www/SIMBA_sticker.png" width="250">

-SIMBA isvgs a pipeline designed to integrate single-cell RNA-seq datasets to generate atlases.
+SIMBA is a pipeline designed to integrate single-cell RNA-seq datasets to generate atlases.
 It incorporates several integration methods, cell filtering and automated annotation tools.

 This pipeline is written in nextflow and based on the LUCA pipeline: